piedb-dev/piestream/docs/storing-state-using-relational-table.md

 ## Cell-based Encoding

-RisingWave adapts a relational data model.
+piestream adapts a relational data model.
 Relational tables, including tables and materialized views, consist of a list of named, strong-typed columns.
 All streaming executors store their data into a KV state store, which is backed by a service called Hummock.
 There are two choices to save a relational row into key-value pairs: cell-based format and row-based format.
 We choose cell-based format for these two reasons:

 1. **Reduce the Overhead of DMLs**.
 Cell-based encoding can significantly reduce write amplification since we can partially update some fields in a row.
 Considering the following streaming aggregation query: